 As your company grows, your products and services may very well change.
 Consider your business plan when choosing a name.
 One that works well today may be limiting tomorrow.
 Choosing a name that takes the future of your business into account will serve you well in the long run, both in print and online.

 Protect your brand.
-All of the core components within one’s corporate identity program (name, logo, tagline) should be researched by an intellectual property attorney upfront, to ensure that no conflicts exist.
+All of the core components within one’s corporate identity program (name, logo, tagline) should be researched.
+You can start with the TESS Records, but after you shortlist your own ideas, be sure to engage an intellectual property attorney to ensure that no conflicts exist.
 Better to pay a lawyer a little now than a lot later if you find yourself caught in fighting for or defending copyright or trademark infringement.